sedostheatre/sedos.co.uk/input/shows/2020-isolation.md

 ---
-title: "Isolation: A 30 Day Theatrical Experiment."
+title: "Isolation: A Lockdown Experiment."
 year: "2020"
 authors2: by Sedos members
-subtitle: When theatres go dark and creatives are forced to isolate.
-The show must go on!
+subtitle: When creatives are forced to isolate; the show must go on!
 showtimes:
   - time: 2020-04-19 12:00+01:00
   - time: 2020-07-31 13:28+01:00
-showtime-summary: From Sunday 19 April 2020, 12pm
+showtime-summary: From Sunday 19 April 2020
 venue: Online
 ticket-prices: FREE
 primary-color: "#19346b"